 The IT sector is growing and evolving rapidly, and new advancements are being made every day.
 Keeping up to date is an obligation for all those involved in this sector.
 For those starting out, it is essential to know about the new applications being developed, as well as their future uses.
 For those who have been in the industry for some time, it is vital to remain active and up-to-date in an ever-changing world.
 Training and knowledge are increasingly necessary for a sector with a great present and a promising future.

-At LafargeHolcim IT EMEA, we want to contribute to our community by creating a small glossary of the concepts we discuss and those that seem relevant to all those who read us.
+At LafargeHolcim EMEA Digital Center, we want to contribute to our community by creating a small glossary of the concepts we discuss and those that seem relevant to all those who read us.
 As with all digital projects, collaboration and teamwork are fundamental to success.
 Therefore, we would like to invite all those who follow us to collaborate with comments, contributions and even definitions that can be included.

 This glossary will refer to the topics that have been discussed so far as well as to the topics that we will address in future publications.
 We hope that it will be useful and we are counting on your contributions!